 As Director of Fellowship Recruitment, Nichole Cox manages all national ground recruitment efforts for The Fellowship.
 She oversees the Managers of Fellowship Recruitment as the entire team works relentlessly to identify the best leaders for BES schools across the country.
 Prior to BES, Nichole was part of a two-person team that launched the Teach Charlotte region of TNTP.
 Before this, she served as Recruitment Director and kindergarten teacher with Teach For America.
 Nichole received an M.Ed. from Arizona State University and a B.A. in English and Communications from James Madison University.

 Tara Deonauth serves as Director, Data Analytics at Building Excellent Schools.
 In this capacity, she leads all data collection, analysis, and reporting that informs the organization’s annual publications, fund development, and comparative analytics for Network schools.
 Previously, Tara completed a yearlong fellowship with Match Education in Lawrence, MA, where she led her ninth and tenth grade students to 80% proficiency on the mathematics state assessment.
 Tara received her B.A. in Mathematics and Economics and a Certificate in Jewish Studies from Williams College.

-As Director of Leadership Development, Jill Dunchick provides high impact, mission-driven Follow-on Support to BES leaders and BES schools in their planning year and first two years of operation.
+As Director of LENS, Jill Dunchick provides high impact, mission-driven Follow-on Support to BES leaders and BES schools in their planning year and first two years of operation.
 Jill is the leader of LENS – Leaders for Emerging Networks of Schools, training rising leaders for BES schools and for mission-aligned schools across the country.
 Prior to BES, Jill served as Assistant Principal and Principal at Mastery Charter Schools in Philadelphia, with her schools twice earning the prestigious EPIC award for student achievement and growth under her leadership, and with 84% of students scoring proficient/advanced on state assessments.
 Jill began her teaching career with Teach For America, teaching both regular and special education in New Orleans.
 Jill received her Principal Certification from the University of Pennsylvania, an M.Ed. from the University of New Orleans, and a B.A. in Sociology and American Studies from Dickinson College.

 Coordinator, Fellowship Recruitment